Building Ray from source#

 Unless otherwise stated, directory and file paths are relative to the project root directory.

-RLlib, Tune, Autoscaler, and most Python files do not require you to build and compile Ray.
+RLlib, Tune, Autoscaler, and most Python files don’t require you to build and compile Ray.
 Follow these instructions to develop Ray’s Python files locally without building Ray.

-1. Make sure you have a clone of Ray’s git repository as explained above.
+1. Make sure you have a clone of Ray’s git repository (see Fork the Ray repository).

-2. Make sure you activate the Python (virtual) environment as described above.
+2. Make sure you activate the Python (virtual) environment (see Prepare a Python virtual environment).

 3. Pip install the latest Ray wheels.
 See Daily Releases (Nightlies) for instructions.

 1. Replace Python files in the installed package with your local editable copy.
-We provide a simple script to help you do this: python python/ray/setup-dev.py.
-Running the script will remove the ray/tune, ray/rllib, ray/autoscaler dir (among other directories) bundled with the ray pip package, and replace them with links to your local code.
-This way, changing files in your git clone will directly affect the behavior of your installed Ray.
+Use the script python python/ray/setup-dev.py to do this.
+The script removes the ray/tune, ray/rllib, ray/autoscaler directories (among others) bundled with the ray pip package, replacing them with links to your local code.
+This way, changing files in your git clone directly affects the behavior of your installed Ray.

 # This replaces `<package path>/site-packages/ray/<package>`